ChaliZhg/test/README.md

-This is part of supporting code for <A Mixed Finite Element Solver for Natural Convection in Porous Media Using Automated Solution Techniques>.
+This is part of supporting code for 'A Mixed Finite Element Solver for Natural Convection in Porous Media Using Automated Solution Techniques'.
 Author: Chao Zhang (chao.zhang@auckland.ac.nz)

 In order to produce the data used in the paper, please run